jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 and relying on ‘static’ web pages.

 At the time, I had been playing around with the static site generator, Jekyll.
-For those unfamiliar, Jekyll takes templates written in Liquid, combines that with content files written in Markdown, and builds the site into flat, static HTML documents.
+For those unfamiliar, Jekyll takes templates written in a language called Liquid, and combines those with content files written in Markdown, and builds the site into flat, static HTML documents.
 This results in an incredibly fast, stable site that can be hosted almost anywhere.
 Jekyll was always considered a blogging tool for ‘hackers’, but it’s press as the basis of